 Business Korea released the news from "a Samsung Electronic's partner company" saying that "the company will release the Note series this year again."
 Previously, the Note devices were unveiled in August, so we might see the Galaxy Note 8 make an appearance in August, 2017.
 This would allow Samsung quite a lot of time to ensure that their new model does not come with the same faults as the Galaxy Note 7, for which Samsung will release a statement on the causes for the faulty devices this month.

-A tweet from Evan Blass has shed some light on what Samsung may be planning for its products in 2017.
+A tweet from Evan Blass previously shed some light on what Samsung may be planning for its products in 2017.

 Samsung Galaxy S8 models are indeed skipping SM-G94* model numbers, will ship as SM-G950 & SM-G955.
 Know what else is in the works?
 SM-N950.— Evan Blass (@evleaks) 9.
 November 2016

-In his tweet, Blass has also referred to a smartphone that may be in the works with the model number SM-N950.
-Because the Note series has so far used the name scheme N9xx this is the first tangible indication we have seen that Samsung will stick to the Note series, and it is anticipated it will present a Galaxy Note 8 in 2017.
+In his tweet, Blass also referred to a smartphone that may be in the works with the model number SM-N950.
+Because the Note series has so far used the name scheme N9xx this is the first tangible indication we have seen that Samsung will be sticking with the Note series, and it is anticipated it will release a Galaxy Note 8 in 2017.

 Do you think that Samsung will continue the Note series?
 Or should Samsung replace the Note series with, for example, a foldable phablet?
 Join the discussion on Samsung’s future plans!